Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.10.13 =
+* Fixed possible issue when window.React is present not only on Gutenberg Edit page, but on all Admin pages and makes Bulk Submit page unusable.

 = 1.10.12 =
 * Fixed possible unhandled exception when translation is manually edited and saved.